Navigation Main | Playable Characters | Shinra Inc | SOLDIER | Deepground | Other Antagonists | Other Characters | Bosses

 - Generation Xerox: Despite no family resemblance, she looks a lot like Aerith, and even has her iconic hairstyle with a ribbon in Advent Children.
 Word of God says she's picking up Tifa's stubbornness too, making her a combination of the two women.

 - Happily Adopted: By Barret.
-And in the Compilation, Cloud and Tifa.
+And in the Compilation by Cloud and Tifa.

 - Plucky Girl: She's eternally cheerful and upbeat, which is impressive considering the stuff she went through.